 - talk to your midwife, health visitor, a pharmacist or a GP

-- go to The Breastfeeding Network website for advice on medicines and breastfeeding or email email@example.com
+- check the drugs factsheets on The Breastfeeding Network website or email email@example.com

 Illegal drugs and breastfeeding

 It's dangerous to take illegal drugs while you're breastfeeding or, indeed, at any time.